-We all plan our trips to Jaipur, Hampi, Mahabalipuram etc and experience the grand old structures built by Cholas, Pandiyas and Mughals amongst others to experience history and those golden eras.
+We all plan our trips to Jaipur, Hampi, Mahabalipuram etc. and experience the grand old structures built by Cholas, Pandiyas and Mughals amongst others to experience history and those golden eras.
 I have now found my new love, and after visiting Gwalior, my hearts beats to explore more of Madhya Pradesh and the amazing history this state also holds.
-Let me first lure you with Gwalior with some interesting things to know 🙂
+Let me first lure you with Gwalior with some exciting things to know 🙂

 - The Vishnu Temple within the fort houses the first ever ZERO written.
 How cool is that? 🙂